nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## I did X with AI

+AI is extremely popular right now, and many people have not yet experienced what is possible using AI systems.
+So when someone experiences it for themselves, it seems world changing.
+If you experience something world changing, of course you want to share it with the world!
+Right!

+Wrong.
+Stop this shit.
+We know already.
+3 billion people already told us AI is amazing.
+Now stfu.

+## AI will ruin the world!

+I'm guilty of this one myself recently as I believe this firmly.
+Posting that though without any reasoning or evidence on how exactly it is ruining the world is just tripe.
+Don't do it.

+A lot of good information becomes tripe the moment you leave out all the details and throw crap out there just for shock value and/or debate.

 ## I met famous person X

 1. "I met Jensen Huang."